Building a Peer-To-Peer File Sharing App

 Conclusion

 Peer-to-peer in the browser is hard.
-Web security and standards are the enemy.
+Security and web standards are the enemy.
 The only way to do actual serverless communication is with WebRTC, a funky low-level API.